acrgardiner/HomeHQ/README.md

 <!-- ABOUT THE PROJECT -->
 ## ❔ About The Project

-HomeHQ is a locally hostable home management solution designed to keep track of household/family information readily accessible in one secure location.
+This project was started as a way for me to hone my software development skills while solving a personal need.

+I wanted a way to track my household assets, their warranties, and associated documents in one secure location that I controlled.

+Yes there are other solutions out there, but I wanted something lightweight, self-hosted, and extendable for my purpose.

 ### Key Features

-- Asset Management
+- Asset details
-- Warranty Tracking
+- Warranty tracking
 - Attachments
 - Attributes
 - Notes
-- Inbuilt image editing for attachments
+- Inbuilt basic image editing for attachments

 [![HomeHQ - Dashboard][dashboard-screenshot]]()